 What Are the Privacy and Security Considerations When Implementing Anomaly Detection?

-You'll need to guarantee data is collected, stored and used ethically.
+You'll need to guarantee that data is collected, stored, and used ethically.
 Implement strict access controls and data encryption.
 Be transparent with users about what data is collected and how it's used to build trust.

 How Can Anomaly Detection Be Integrated into Existing Surveillance Systems Seamlessly?